-- MAC/FAC (Many Are Called/Few Are Chosen): MAC/FAC (Forbus et al. 1995) models analogical retrieval, using two map/reduce stages.
-The MAC stage uses a non-structured vector representation, automatically derived from structured representations, such that their dot products provide an estimate of how SME will score the original structural representations.
+Many are called but few are chosen (MAC/FAC) (Forbus, Gentner, and Law 1995).
+MAC/FAC models analogical retrieval, using two map/reduce stages.
+The MAC stage uses a nonstructured vector representation, automatically derived from structured representations, such that their dot products provide an estimate of how SME will score the original structural representations.
 The best, and up to two more if sufficiently close, are passed to the FAC stage, which uses SME in parallel to match the original structured representations.
-The MAC stage provides scalability, while the FAC stage provides the precision and inferences needed to support reasoning. - SAGE (Sequential Analogical Generalization Engine): SAGE (McLure et al. 2015) models analogical generalization.
+The MAC stage provides scalability, while the FAC stage provides the precision and inferences needed to support reasoning.

+The sequential analogical generalization engine (SAGE) (McLure, Friedman, and Forbus 2015) models analogical generalization.
 For each concept, it maintains a generalization pool that is incrementally updated as new examples arrive.
 The pool contains generalizations, which are structured descriptions with a probability attached to each statement, and unassimilated examples.
-For each new example, the most similar item from the pool is retrieved via MAC/FAC.
+For each new example, the most similar item from the pool is retrieved through MAC/FAC.
 If sufficiently similar, they are assimilated.
-The assimilation process involves updating the probabilities for each statement, based on the contents of the match and the differences, and replacing any non-identical entities with skolems.
+The assimilation process involves updating the probabilities for each statement, based on the contents of the match and the differences, and replacing any nonidentical entities with skolems.
 Thus commonalities become highlighted and accidental information becomes deprecated.
-Note that logical variables are not introduced, since generalizations can still be applied to new situations via analogy.
+Note that logical variables are not introduced, since generalizations can still be applied to new situations through analogy.

 In computational terms, we think of these as an analogy stack: An organization of analogical processing for cognitive systems that we believe has wide applicability.
-In Companions, analogical operations are more primitive than backchaining.
+In the Companion cognitive architecture, analogical operations are more primitive than back chaining.
 Rule-based reasoning and logical deduction are used for encoding, case construction, constraint checking, and simple inferences.
 The architecture also includes an AND/OR graph problem solver and an HTN planner, but all of these freely use the analogical processes above in their operations.